tbali0524/playground-dvtfkqgd/markdowns/intro.md

 ## Languages covered

-**I recommend to go trhrough this playground in order**, because the language under consideration is compared to the languages discussed earlier, and only new features are highlighted.
+**I recommend to go through the playground pages in order**, because the language under consideration is compared to the languages discussed earlier, and only the new features are highlighted.
 The order is somewhat arbitral, but I did some grouping to make the discussion a bit easier to follow.

 If you insist, you can still jump to a specific part of the article by using the direct links at the header row.